Lauzza/kokoa-clone-2020/README.md

 # Kokoa clone 2020 update.

-css got so much better!
+html and css are fun!